This post contains affiliate links.

 Add cooked rice and coconut milk to the pot and stir to heat through.
 Taste and season as needed, then serve!

-- Vegetarian Caesar Salad would be a great choice to serve up with soup.
+- Vegetarian Caesar Salad: This is a great choice to serve up with soup.
 There’s a reason restaurants serve “soup and salad” courses.

 Ingredients